discindo/discindo-org/content/post/2023-02-26-set-an-r-based-aws-function-to-run-on-a-schedule/index.en.md

 show_related: true
 ---

-A common use of the AWS Lambda service is to set the cloud functions to run on a recurring schedule, e.g. to collect logs, move data, or perform some ETL process.
+A common use of the AWS Lambda service is to set a function to run on a recurring schedule, e.g. to collect logs, move data, or perform some ETL process.
 In this post, we'll see how we can set up an AWS Lambda function, running `R`, on a schedule.